Estimated reading time: 3 minutes

-To qualify for it, you need to be approved for federal Tuition Assistance program by your military department and be eligible for the G.I.
+To qualify for it, you need to be approved for the federal Tuition Assistance program by your military department and be eligible for the G.I.
 Bill® benefits.
 This program will cover the remaining costs of your education.

 Final Thoughts on Military Education Benefits

-Whether you’re an active military member or a veteran, you deserve educational opportunities possible as a sincere thanks for serving our country.
+Whether you’re an active military member or a veteran, you deserve the educational opportunities possible as a sincere thanks for serving our country.
 By exploring the education options in this article, you can pursue the best education path for you.